dionys93/ety-dictionary/data-text/inglisce/orthography/phenomena/diacritics/acute.md

 - Mark stress when it deviates from default stress assignment.
 - Preserve vowel quality that would otherwise be reduced or altered in unstressed syllables.

-Accented vowels occur wherever stress is non-predictable, especially in borrowed or morphologically complex words.
+Accented vowels occur wherever **stress or vowel quality** is non-predictable, especially in borrowed or morphologically complex words.
 The accent ensures that both **pronunciation** and **syllable prominence** are clear.

 ### Examples